farisachugthai/viconf/.config/nvim/README.rst

 README
 ========

+How are the folders and files in a neovim directory tree supposed to be laid out?

+Well each directory serves a specific purpose, and depending on use case, not all need to be employed.

+The first and most obvious file is the :mod:`init.vim`.
+We can setup the base options like so:

+" Options
+" =======
+"
+"    :let OPTION_NAME = 1                   Enable option
+"    :let OPTION_NAME = 0                   Disable option
+"
+"
+" Continuation of settings
+" -------------------------------

 Here's a follow up explanation that goes into more of the details

 Ftplugin should be used to totally override the built-in ftplugin.
 You either have to be THAT discontent with it, or simply copy and paste it and then